 Creating a Real Life Belle BeautyApr 17, 2022

-For this shoot, I used several different cameras since I had the subject doing several twirls and running around.
+I used several different cameras for this shoot since I had the subject doing several twirls and running around.

 Since my original image was asymmetrical, I used the crop tool to straighten the image.
-I have such a bad habit of shooting a bit crooked.
+This is because I have a bad habit of shooting a bit crooked.
 Usually, I have to straighten my images a little more often than I would like to!

-There is a workflow action that I have created that will help you with this edit and make things much easier, you can find it here.
+There is a workflow action that I have created that will help you with this edit and make things much easier; you can find it here.

-It was a very cold day out and you could tell on the girl's skin there was some blotchiness and goosebumps.
+It was a frigid day out, and you could tell there was some blotchiness and goosebumps on the girl's skin.
 I used my saved actions along with some further edits to focus on perfecting the skin and making it even.

 You can watch the full tutorial on this Belle Beauty by becoming a premium member.

 This edit was all about adjustments.
-With my workflow actions, I saved a lot of time making the essential edits.
+I saved a lot of time making the essential edits with my workflow actions.

 You can watch how I edited the image step-by-step by signing up for the premium membership.

-For the end result, I blurred and darkened the background to make the subject the main focus and appear brighter.
+For the result, I blurred and darkened the background to make the subject the main focus and appear brighter.

-Don’t miss out on another tutorial, become a premium member.
+Don’t miss out on another tutorial; become a premium member.